A glass of red wine sits on a patio table overlooking a vineyard

 Bibić is the first Croatian winemaker to have local wines sold in the U.S. Today, they can also be found on wine lists of fine restaurants in New York, Stockholm and Tokyo.
 And Anthony Bourdain fans will likely recognize Bibić from his appearance on the Croatia episode of the show No Reservations.

-From April through October, the cellar is open daily for tastings, where visitors can sip their way through the Bibich portfolio, an introduction to indigenous grapes such as debit, a dry white with fruity aromas perfect for summer, and babić and plavina, easy drinking reds that smell like juicy berries with a hint of spice.
-During the one-hour visit, tastings can be accompanied by tapas, cooked up using local ingredients, like figs, cheese and honey, pršut – Croatia’s prosciutto – and fresh veg.
+From April through October, the wine cellar is open daily for tastings, where visitors can sip their way through the Bibich portfolio, an introduction to indigenous grapes such as debit, a dry white with fruity aromas perfect for summer, and babić and plavina, easy drinking reds that smell like juicy berries with a hint of spice.
+During the one-hour visit, tastings can be accompanied by tapas, cooked up using local ingredients, like figs, cheese and honey, pršut – Croatia’s prosciutto – and fresh vegetables.

 But to come here for just the wine and a snack is to miss culinary magic.
 Bibić’s wife, Vesna, expertly oversees the winery’s kitchen, offering guests dishes that are works of art to both the eyes and the taste buds.